Wise Feedback of High Expectations

 As a teacher, you have power to make a difference in the lives of your students.
 As a result of their time with you, they will develop thoughts and feelings about school, about learning, and about themselves.

-Your belief in their ability to achieve success is, for some students, a primary lifeline to their belief in themselves.
-Through your words and actions, your expectations, and your communication to students that you believe they can MEET those expectations, can help set the stage for that success to take root and thrive.
+For some students, your belief in their ability to achieve success is a primary lifeline to their belief in themselves.
+Through your words and actions, your expectations, and your communication to students that you believe they can meet those expectations, you can help set the stage for that success to take root and thrive.

 Beliefs and Expectations

 Whether conscious of it or not, you as teacher are communicating your expectations to your students all day long.
 Your own thoughts guide this communication, albeit ever so subtly sometimes.
 Your verbal and non-verbal feedback to students it important!

 In MTSS, “Wise Feedback” as a proactive classroom management strategy means communicating your high expectations in a meaningful way so the student is aware of your high expectations and believes he or she can reach them.

 5 ways to effectively incorporate wise feedback today:

 - During quiet work time you notice a student off-task.
 You might want to take a moment to have a chat with him/her, saying something like, “I noticed you aren’t working on your assignment, (name).
 The reason I sat here to talk to you about it is because I have high expectations for my students and I know you’re just the type of student who is capable of meeting them.
 I believe you can do this…” and then ask if they need help getting started.